 Skip to Content

-Why buy a king headboard when you can DIY it?
-Build this mid-century modern DIY headboard using our easy-to-follow tutorial.
+Why buy when you can DIY it?
+Build this DIY mid century headboard using our easy-to-follow tutorial.
 Do it cheaper, better (higher quality), and make it any color you like.

 If you saw our DIY platform bed frame, you might be wondering how to make a headboard that goes with it.
 Well today is your lucky day – this is the tutorial!
 This king headboard can obviously be modified to any size.
 We’ll leave that up to you.